DNC subject of new attempt to breach its security and access its voter file

 The Democratic National Committee said Wednesday that it had discovered an attempt to steal credentials to gain access to its voter database.

 An unidentified person or group created a login page in an attempt to trick DNC staffers into giving up their usernames and passwords, a strategy known as a phishing attack.
-The attempted breach was first reported by CNN.
+The attempted breach, which was unsuccessful, was first reported by CNN.

 The DNC and the Democratic Congressional Campaign Committee were victims of a similar attack in 2016, leading to the high-profile release of Democratic emails during that year’s presidential race.
 Twelve Russian intelligence officers have been indicted in connection with that breach.